Gov. Baker Says Students Will Not Have To Wear Face Masks This Fall

 “We should expect that when kids go back to school in the fall, they’re going to be going back to a school that looks and feels a lot like the one they went to before COVID,” said Governor Charlie Baker.

 “They should be ready,” said Shammol Hylton as he pushed his young son on a swing.
-“I think that the year’s been a long time.”READ MORE: I-Team: Anti-Semitic Zoombombing On The Rise
+“I think that the year’s been a long time.”READ MORE: Summer Officially Underway In Massachusetts: Kids, Adults Alike Looking To Have Fun

 Local school boards will need to vote on the issue, and can still opt to keep their own mask requirements in place.